cauesmelo/aza/README.md

   ```

 - **setuser:**
-  Updates or create the user on a VM with the key specified on main.py
+  Updates or create the user on a VM with the key specified on settings.cfg

   ```bash
   aza setuser